tylerlaberge/Jasper/README.md

 Don't worry about options for now.

-So with that command to run the tests in the 'features' directory, simply type
+So to use that command to run the tests in the 'features' directory, simply type

     $ jasper features